This is the Apple TV I'd love to see in 2022

 Apple TV versions

-With the iPhone Apple has got very good at producing a range of versions of a single product and while there are older models.
+With the iPhone, Apple has got very good at producing a range of versions of a single product.
 While you can still buy the Apple TV HD, it's just an older version of the same device.

 Amazon does this really well with the Fire TV stick and Cube.
 It currently offers five versions across a range of prices.
 I'd love to see a stick version of the Apple TV that plugs straight into the HDMI port of the TV in addition to a premium model.